Akkadian language: Vocabulary

 The Akkadian vocabulary is mostly of Semitic origin.
-Although classified as 'East Semitic', many elements of its basic vocabulary find no evident parallels in related Semitic languages.
-For example: mārum 'son' (Semitic *bn), qātum 'hand' (Semitic *yd), šēpum 'foot' (Semitic *rgl), qabûm 'say' (Semitic *qwl), izuzzum 'stand' (Semitic *qwm), ana 'to, for' (Semitic *li).
+Although classified as East Semitic, many elements of its basic vocabulary find no evident parallels in related Semitic languages: mārum 'son' (Semitic *bn), qātum 'hand' (Semitic *yd), šēpum 'foot' (Semitic *rgl), qabûm 'say' (Semitic *qwl), izuzzum 'stand' (Semitic *qwm), ana 'to, for' (Semitic *li).

 Due to extensive contact with Sumerian and Aramaic, the Akkadian vocabulary contains many loan words from these languages.
-Aramaic loan words, however, were limited to the 1st centuries of the 1st millennium BC and primarily in the north and middle parts of Mesopotamia, whereas Sumerian loan words were spread in the whole linguistic area.
+Aramaic loan words were limited to the 1st centuries of the 1st millennium BC and primarily in the north and middle parts of Mesopotamia.
+Sumerian loan words were spread in the whole linguistic area.
 Beside the previous languages, some nouns were borrowed from Hurrian, Kassite, Ugaritic and other ancient languages.

 Since Sumerian and Hurrian, two non-Semitic languages, differ from Akkadian in word structure, only nouns and some adjectives (not many verbs) were borrowed from these languages.
-However, some verbs were borrowed (along with many nouns) from Aramaic and Ugaritic, both of which are Semitic languages.
+Some verbs were borrowed, along with many nouns, from Aramaic and Ugaritic, both of which are Semitic languages.

 The following table contains examples of loan words in Akkadian:

-Akkadian was also a source of borrowing to other languages, above all Sumerian.
-Some examples are: Sumerian da-ri ('lastingly', from Akkadian dārum), Sumerian ra gaba ('riders, messenger', from Akkadian rākibum).
+Akkadian was also a source of borrowing to other Semitic languages such as biṣru "onion" (into بَصَل and בצל), āsu "myrtle" (آس ās) and so on, above all Sumerian with examples: Sumerian da-ri ('lastingly', from Akkadian dārum), Sumerian ra gaba ('riders, messenger', from Akkadian rākibum).

 In 2011, the Oriental Institute of the University of Chicago completed a 21-volume dictionary, the Chicago Assyrian Dictionary, of the Akkadian language.
 The dictionary took 90 years to develop, beginning in 1921, with the first volume published in 1956.
 The completion of this work was hailed as a significant milestone for the study of the language by prominent academic Irving Finkel of the British Museum.